juliajconti/juliajconti.github.io/content/publication/CSC25/index.md

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-authors: [admin, "Ken Koedinger", "Paulo Carvalho"]
+authors:
+  - Julia Conti
+  - Ken Koedinger
+  - Paulo Carvalho
 date: '2025-08-01T00:00:00Z'
 doi: ''
-#bibliography: cite.bib
+bibliography: cite.bib

 # Schedule page publish date (NOT publication's date).
 publishDate: '2025-07-11T00:00:00Z'